 Will agents and landlords need to complete retrospective Right to Rent checks?

 Right to Rent became a hot topic over the past year, especially when it was proposed that all Right to Rent checks completed digitally had to be retrospectively verified in-person once it was safe to do so.
 This would have been an incredible amount of admin for all agents, as it continually raised concerns of practicality.
 A high volume of checks have built up over this time, and the eight-week deadline to complete the checks once temporary measures were lifted was thought of as an impossible feat.

-Luckily for agents, the Home Office also announced a major U-turn; there will be no need for landlords or agents to carry out retrospective in-person checks for any digital checks made from 30 March 2020 to 16 May 2021.
+Luckily for agents, the Home Office also announced a major U-turn; there will be no need for landlords or agents to carry out retrospective in-person checks for any digital checks made from 30 March 2020 to 31 August 2021 (inclusive).
 They justify this change as "[reflecting] the length of time the adjusted checks have been in place and supports business during this difficult time".

 How RentProfile can help speed up Right to Rent checks for your agency

-Agents can still use our standard Right to Rent product to securely capture Right to Rent documents in-person, such as during viewings, using the Agents mobile app.
+Agents will still be able to use our standard Right to Rent product to securely capture Right to Rent documents in-person, such as during viewings, using the Agents mobile app.
 This helps to minimise the amount of meetings with your tenants and speed up the pre-tenancy process.